I’m All In For Dining Options

 I do admit my initial reaction to the idea of a surcharge for an alternate restaurant was less than positive.
 It was simple really; at that time the food on every cruise I had been on was quite acceptable, and in many cases quite good indeed.

-Since that time in 2001 the cruise industry has suffered many challenges; for the attacks of 9/11, then the economic collapse in 2008, which led to the lowering of the cost of cruising to fill ships, and with that budgetary demands came cost cutting, including food budgets.
+Since that time in 2001 the cruise industry has suffered many challenges; from the attacks of 9/11, then the economic collapse in 2008, which led to the lowering of the cost of cruising to fill ships, and with that budgetary demands came cost cutting, including food budgets.
 They simply had to spend less per day per passenger for food.
 Some cruise lines managed those demands better than others, no doubt using all the creativity they could come up with to retain some semblance of quality.

 In the time since there have been some noticeable ebbs and flows in customer’s opinions of which cruise lines food is better or worse at any given time.
 But frankly, for the cost of a cruise I believe all the majors have done a reasonably good job of making all the foods they offer quite satisfactory.
 This despite the fact cruise fares are currently near record lows.